PostgREST/postgrest/api.rst

 .. note::

   Why not provide nested routes?
 Many APIs allow nesting to retrieve related information, such as :code:`/films/1/director`.
 We offer a more flexible mechanism (inspired by GraphQL) to embed related information.
 It can handle one-to-many and many-to-many relationships.
-This is covered in the section about `Resource Embedding`_.
+This is covered in the section about :ref:`resource_embedding`.

+.. _h_filter:

 Horizontal Filtering (Rows)
 ---------------------------